 Git Bash command-line terminal available in your start menu.

-dev/ directory on my computer where I keep all of my projects), clone the Homestead repository to a new subdirectory (we need both the box and the repository!):
+dev/ directory on my computer where I keep all of my projects), use git to clone the UserFrosting repository into a new directory :

 git clone https://github.com/userfrosting/UserFrosting.git userfrosting

 cd into your new UserFrosting dir and clone Homestead Git repository :